luzhac/AWS-Machine-Learning-Engineer-Nanodegree/Deep Learning Topics with Computer Vision and NLP/README.md

 ## Model Deployment
-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+****: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+Deploy the model using the tuner object; query the endpoint using predictor.predict, but got error.

-**TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.
+**** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.
 ![ a screenshot of the deployed active endpoint in Sagemaker](images/Screenshot 2024-12-22 135849.png)
 ## Standout Suggestions
 **TODO (Optional):** This is where you can provide information about any standout suggestions that you have attempted.